vaquarkhan/microservices-recipes-a-free-gitbook/chapters/08-monitoring-and-observability.md

 - **Use gRPC for the internal mesh**, prioritizing throughput, latency, and strict contracts.
 - **Use GraphQL for the BFF layer**, prioritizing aggregation and developer experience.

-**Govern with Math**: Apply the Revised Khan Index (RVx) to rigorously justify every service boundary.
+**Govern with Math**: Apply the RVx Index to rigorously justify every service boundary.
 If the score falls into Zone I (The Nano-Swarm), merge the service.
 If it falls into Zone II (The God Service), split it.

 By implementing these protocols with the precision of eBPF networking and the rigor of constant-arrival-rate benchmarking, the architect transforms the "Network Tax" from a crippling liability into a managed operating cost.
 This is the blueprint for the scalable, resilient systems of the cloud-native era.